Q: Why should I buy a salvage motorcycle?

 How Else Can You Afford a $15,000 Motorcycle?

-The first great incentive to buying a salvage (damaged) motorcycle is the cost savings.
+The first great incentive for buying a salvage (damaged) motorcycle is the cost savings.
 You can easily save thousands of dollars by fixing the bike.
 The parts will cost so much less than buying a new or undamaged bike.

 Do you plan to register and ride the bike in your state?